M4NT/3cx-audio-recorder-extension/README.md

 - The record button is automatically injected into the 3CX chat bar.
 - When recording, a floating window shows the timer, controls, and animation.
 - After stopping, you can listen, send, or cancel the audio.
-- All audios (sent and received) are displayed with the custom player, showing the sender’s first name (extracted from the 3CX DOM).
+- All audios (sent and received) are displayed with the custom player, showing the sender's first name (extracted from the 3CX DOM).
 - The layout is responsive and does not interfere with native chat buttons.

 ## 📝 License